 Some service centers will beat bids from shops in the area.
 If you like to get the lowest prices on your new tires, a price beat guarantee can help you know that you are getting the best prices on new tires.

 This is where a top-tier service center can really shine.
 Shops that offer a service warranty stand behind their work.
 Their goal is to acquire a customer for life.
 If you’ve been burned by an unscrupulous shop, look for a good service warranty.
 Quality service centers can restore your trust.
 What’s that worth?

 Reputation is earned over time.
 Service centers with an impeccable reputation deserve consideration.
 How long as the shop been in business?
 Do they support local organizations?
 Are they eco-responsible?
 A company that has been around for decades is doing something right.
 They are invested in the community.
 They consistently meet high standards of professionalism.
 Online reviews can reveal a lot—good and bad.

 Your car may be your most expensive investment after your house.
 It pays to do your homework.
 If you have any questions about Chapel Hill Tire, we look forward to answering them.
-Give us a call at (919) 391-3845 or schedule an appointment online.
+Contact our experts by phone or schedule an appointment online.
 As always, thanks for visiting our blog.